The Centre-Val de Loire's quick reactions to help the companies to pull through the Covid-19 crisis.

 The mid-term evaluation of the CVL RIS3 conducted in 2018 shown that there could be a real improvement on the coordination of the regional/national and European level funds and between ESIF and H2020 then FP9 funds.
 Furthermore, strengthen the steering of the RIS3 domains consistent with the management of the economic development ecosystem could foster more over the efficiency of the RIS3.

-As the Operational Programme is the main instrument for the delivery of the R&D&i policies in the region, the correct implementation of these operations is of great importance for the region as often administrative burdens, lack of personnel or an isolated approach might put in risk the proper deployment of the OP.
+As the Operational Programme (OP) is the main instrument for the delivery of the R&D&i policies in the region, the correct implementation of these operations is of great importance for the region.
+Often administrative burdens, lack of personnel or an isolated approach might put in risk the proper deployment of the OP.

-Taking the most of all the competences in the administrative offices and promote a smart approach in the use financial resources complementing different sources of financing is crucial in order to maximize the beneficial effects of the Operational Programme in the regional territory.
+Taking the most of all the competences in the administrative offices and promoting a smart approach in the use of financial resources complementing different sources of financing is crucial in order to maximize the beneficial effects of the Operational Programme in the regional territory.

 The Policy instrument selected for improvement by the North-West Regional Development Agency within the IMPROVE project is Priority Axis 1 of the Regional Operational Programme.